It's time to change how we value teachers

 featured image

-Until a few years ago, a majority of parents in the US indicated that they would like their children to become public school teachers, according to a long-term poll by PDK.
-In 2022, the figure was down to 37%.
+Until a few years ago, a majority of parents in the US indicated that they would like their children to become public school teachers.
+That's not true anymore.
+According to a long-term poll by PDK, in 2022, the figure was down to 37%.

 More than flowers